 And finally, remember that there is a wide difference between the amount your are pre approved to spend, and the amount you are willing to spend.
 Your lending institution is not taking the nuances of your lifestyle into account; only your accumulated savings and monthly income.
 How much a family wishes to spend on their house should be carefully considered according their priorities and spending habits.
 The higher your monthly mortgage the more it may cut into other luxuries, such as dining in restaurants, monthly clothing budgets, furniture for the new home, decor budget etc. Before making an offer on a Dayton area home, ask your lender or real estate agent to help you calculate what your total monthly mortgage bill will be, including estimated insurance, interest, and principal.
 Once you know how much you are able to spend, and the amount that fits into your personal budget, you are ready to make a serious offer on a home.

 Contact me today to speak with a realtor.
-I also service Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+I also service Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.